Point in Time Recovery

 The following is an example of a single CPU implementation.
 This configuration is suitable for sites where

-CA Endevoris running on a single CPU.
+Endevoris running on a single CPU.

 How to Implement a Single CPU